molinfo-vienna/CDPKit/README.md

 In summary, CDPkit is a powerful and versatile toolkit for cheminformatics, offering a comprehensive set of tools and libraries for molecular manipulation, analysis, and property prediction.
 Its wide range of functionality makes it an indispensable resource for scientists working in the field of computational chemistry and drug discovery.

-Certainly!
-Here's a markdown for getting started with CDPKit:

 ## Getting Started with CDPKit

 CDPKit is an open-source cheminformatics toolkit that provides a wide range of functionality for working with chemical structures.
 This guide will help you get started with CDPKit and introduce you to some of its key features.